Hello, I’m Leigh

-I can help you to
+I can work with you to

-• Fully embrace your neurodivergent identity
+• Embrace your neurodivergent identity

 • Craft powerful, practical strategies to tackle your challenges